ostifede02/Number-detection/README.md

 # Number detection
-This project is an experiment to detect handwritten digits without using neural networks.
+This project is an experiment to detect handwritten digits without using artificial intelligence.

 ## working principles
 ### creating the mask